All Episodes

 Now, what does that tell you?

-They're paid protesters, but still the question persists, even if they're paid, where all the paid black protesters, and um, this is very racist, not by me,
+But still, the question persists: even if they're paid, where are all the paid black protesters?

-but I swear I saw one of the owners of the um the fake protest businesses say that they avoid hiring black people because it might cause too much trouble now.
+And this is very racist, not by me, but I swear I saw one of the owners of the fake protest businesses say that they avoid hiring black people because it might cause too much trouble.

-I cannot vouch for that being true, it's literally just something I saw in some coverage not too long ago, and I thought to myself, could that possibly be true?
+It's literally just something I saw in some coverage not too long ago.

 Because it doesn't feel like something he would say out loud, even if it were true.

-So I will note never mind.
+But I will note, never mind.

-Uh, that uh the introduction of body cams destroyed the Black Lives Matter movement.
+Anyway, Matt Walsh had an interesting point on a video he made that the introduction of body cams destroyed the Black Lives Matter movement.

-Have you noticed that the police brutality claims, especially the ones that are, you know, have a racial element to them, seem to have gone away when body cams came in, and then you have to ask yourself is that because the officers knew they were wearing body cams?
+Have you noticed that the police brutality claims, especially the ones that have a racial element to them, seem to have gone away when body cams came in?

-So, which is it?
+So which is it?

 Did the body cams make people act better?